smangul1/ec/README.md

 # Introduction

-This project includes simulated and 'golden standard' datasets, software and scripts that we used to benchmark  error correction tools in our study  : Comprehensive benchmarking of error correction methods for next generation sequencing via unique molecular identifiers
+This project includes simulated and 'golden standard' datasets, software and scripts that we used to benchmark  error correction tools in our study  : Comprehensive benchmarking of error correction methods for next generation sequencing via unique molecular identifiers.

 # Golden standard data